siddhant0410/vue-product-list/README.md

  2. Each row in the list should have their own background color depending on the category
  3. Only display products that do not have a price that is more than 100
  4. Add a button that when clicked will sort the products by price
- 5. Make it possible to delete products
+ 5. Bonus: Make it possible to delete products
+ 6. Bonus: Implement some tests for filtering products